srct/bookshare/README.md

 favorite server) MUST be configured to halt upload streaming once a particular threshold is reached.

+### Servers

+You have three options from which to choose to serve your project for deployment.
+Apache + nginix, pure Apache, or pure nginx.

 ## To-do

 The list of to-do items is kept track of on the gitlab bookshare issues page. https://git.gmu.edu/srct/bookshare/issues Ask the project manager if you have any questions!

+## License

+Copyright (C) 2013 Mason SRCT: Daniel Bond, Michel Rouly, Eric Cawi, and contributors

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+See the LICENSE file in the root directory of this project for more information.